 Electronic Calibration Technician Job Listings

-Pay by Experience Level for Electronic Calibration Technician
+What is the Pay by Experience Level for Electronic Calibration Technicians?

 An early career Electronic Calibration Technician with 1-4 years of experience earns an average total compensation (includes tips, bonus, and overtime pay) of $20.04 based on 48 salaries.
 A mid-career Electronic Calibration Technician with 5-9 years of experience earns an average total compensation of $22.24 based on 43 salaries.
 An experienced Electronic Calibration Technician with 10-19 years of experience earns an average total compensation of $27.81 based on 27 salaries.
 In their late career (20 years and higher), employees earn an average total compensation of $25.